openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-c.md

 ## CFunc

-In Cangjie, `CFunc` refers to functions that can be called by C code.
-There are three forms:
+`CFunc` in Cangjie refers to functions callable from C code, which come in three forms:

-1. `foreign` functions modified with `@C`
+1. `foreign` functions marked with `@C`
-2. Cangjie functions modified with `@C`
+2. Cangjie functions marked with `@C`
-3. `lambda` expressions of type `CFunc`.
-Unlike regular lambda expressions, `CFunc lambda` cannot capture variables.
+3. `CFunc` lambda expressions, which differ from regular lambdas in that they cannot capture variables.

 <!-- run -->